WorklifeBarometer/API/Documentation/Employee/company-employee-put.md

 **\*\*** InvitationDate
 - Only for new employees.
-- If obmitted then then invitation will be sent immediately or at 8 o'clock if outside business hours
+- If omitted then then invitation will be sent immediately or at 8 o'clock if outside business hours

 ## Example
 The request consists of an array of Employees based on the model described above.